jasonfoknxu/azure-openai-chatgpt-api/README.md

 ## Features
 - Base on Azure OpenAI Service REST API
-- Simple, easy to use, one endpoint only
+- One endpoint for simple usage
-- Flexible for future extension and development
+- Flexible and easily extensible for future development
 - Logit bias & function call are not supported yet
 - RESTful API structure
+- Ready for use with PM2
 - Build with TypeScript, Node.js, Express

 ---